 The Whitecap Package is available on Sahara and Rubicon trims but is restricted to non-white exterior colors.
 It is not available with Bright White, the ’41 military color, or Joose.
 It pairs best with darker exterior colors where the white hard top creates a strong visual contrast.

 The top decision is one of those things that is easy to overlook in the excitement of picking a trim and engine — and then it becomes the thing you think about every day once you own the truck.
 Take your time with it.
 If you want to talk through which configuration makes sense for how you actually use your Wrangler in central Minnesota, come in and see us in Hutchinson.
-For the full 2026 Wrangler overview, head back to our 2026 Jeep Wrangler Buyer's Guide.
-For trim and engine context, see our Trim Levels guide and Engine Guide.
+For the full 2026 Wrangler overview, head back to our 2026 Jeep Wrangler Buyer’s Guide.
+Ready to see current Wrangler inventory?
+Browse our Jeep Wrangler dealer page for what we have on the lot.

 About the Author

-I'm Jordan Malone-Forst, Assistant General Manager at Jay Malone Motors in Hutchinson, MN.
+I’m Jordan Malone-Forst, Assistant General Manager at Jay Malone Motors in Hutchinson, MN.
 Our family has been in the business since 2005 — and we have built our reputation on treating every customer like a neighbor, not a transaction.
-I'm proud to serve the community I grew up in as President of the Hutchinson Ambassadors and as a Board member of the Hutchinson Area Chamber of Commerce & Tourism.
-If you have questions about the 2026 Jeep Wrangler or want to talk through your options, reach out — I'd love to help.
+I’m proud to serve the community I grew up in as President of the Hutchinson Ambassadors and as a Board member of the Hutchinson Area Chamber of Commerce & Tourism.
+Meet our team or reach out — I’d love to help.